rbisdorff/Digraph3/docSphinx/techDoc.rst

    :New:

-        - A :py:mod:`mpOutrankingDigraphs` for a variable start-method  based multiprocessing construction of bipolar-valued outranking digraphs with main :py:class:`~mpOutrankingDigraphs.MPOutrankingDigraph` constructor
+        - A :py:mod:`mpOutrankingDigraphs` module for a variable start-method  based multiprocessing construction of bipolar-valued outranking digraphs with main :py:class:`~mpOutrankingDigraphs.MPBipolarOutrankingDigraph` class

         - The :py:meth:`digraphsTools.kmpMatch` method implements the *Knuth* *Morris* *Pratt* string matching algorithm